KC7-Foundation/kc7_data/Castle&Sand/castleandsand.com.md

 In the CastleSand database, we have access to a **SecurityAlerts** table that shows suspicious security events that have occurred on the Castle&Sand network.
 This can be a great place to begin searching for malicious activity.
 However, we need to be aware that some of these alerts are false positives, which means they may indicate non-malicious activity.
 Let's be careful not to waste too much time chasing after these.

+## Mitre ATT&CK Techniques

+The following Mitre ATT&CK techniques were used my by the actors in the observed intrusions

+### Reconnaissance
+- **T1594** - Search Victim-Owned Websites:
+Adversaries may search websites owned by the victim for information that can be used during targeting.
+Victim-owned websites may contain a variety of details, including names of departments/divisions, physical locations, and data about key employees such as names, roles, and contact info (ex: Email Addresses).
+These sites may also have details highlighting business operations and relationships.

+### Resource Development
+- **T1584** - Compromise Infrastructure:
+Adversaries may compromise third-party infrastructure that can be used during targeting.
+Infrastructure solutions include physical or cloud servers, domains, and third-party web and DNS services.
+Instead of buying, leasing, or renting infrastructure an adversary may compromise infrastructure and use it during other phases of the adversary lifecycle.

+### Initial Access
+- **T1189** - Drive-by Compromise:
+Adversaries may gain access to a system through a user visiting a website over the normal course of browsing.
+With this technique, the user's web browser is typically targeted for exploitation, but adversaries may also use compromised websites for non-exploitation behavior such as acquiring Application Access Token.

+- **T1566** - Phishing:
+Adversaries may send phishing messages to gain access to victim systems.
+All forms of phishing are electronically delivered social engineering.
+Phishing can be targeted, known as spearphishing.
+In spearphishing, a specific individual, company, or industry will be targeted by the adversary.
+More generally, adversaries can conduct non-targeted phishing, such as in mass malware spam campaigns.

+- **T1195** - Supply Chain Compromise:
+Adversaries may manipulate products or product delivery mechanisms prior to receipt by a final consumer for the purpose of data or system compromise.

+### Execution
+- **T1047** - Windows Management Instrumentation:
+Adversaries may abuse Windows Management Instrumentation (WMI) to execute malicious commands and payloads.

+- **T1053** - Scheduled Task/Job:
+Adversaries may abuse task scheduling functionality to facilitate initial or recurring execution of malicious code.

+### Persistence
+- **T1574** - Hijack Execution Flow:
+Adversaries may execute their own malicious payloads by hijacking the way operating systems run programs.

+- **T1078** - Valid Accounts:
+Adversaries may obtain and abuse credentials of existing accounts as a means of gaining Initial Access, Persistence, Privilege Escalation, or Defense Evasion.

+### Privilege Escalation
+- **T1078** - Valid Accounts:
+Adversaries may obtain and abuse credentials of existing accounts as a means of gaining Initial Access, Persistence, Privilege Escalation, or Defense Evasion.

+- **T1484** - Domain Policy Modification:
+Adversaries may modify the configuration settings of a domain to evade defenses and/or escalate privileges in domain environments.

+### Defense Evasion
+- **T1070** - Indicator Removal:
+Adversaries may delete or modify artifacts generated within systems to remove evidence of their presence or hinder defenses.

+- **T1574** - Hijack Execution Flow:
+Adversaries may execute their own malicious payloads by hijacking the way operating systems run programs.

+- **T1562** - Impair Defenses:
+Adversaries may maliciously modify components of a victim environment in order to hinder or disable defensive mechanisms.

+### Credential Access
+- **T1110** - Brute Force:
+Adversaries may use brute force techniques to gain access to accounts when passwords are unknown or when password hashes are obtained.

+- **T1003** - OS Credential Dumping:
+Adversaries may attempt to dump credentials

 ## Glossary